 If you notice anything that needs adjusting, you’ll need to let the artist know.
 Or the platform if they’re the responsible ones for this.

 Depending on the severity of the requested changes, it may be free of charge.
-Or, it may be charged separately, based on the complexity of your requests.
+Or, it may be charged separately.

 If everything is as it should be: Congratulations!
 You just commissioned an artist successfully!

 Don’t forget to leave a positive review on your artist’s page to thank them for their good work!
 Moreover, It will also help them work with more amazing clients like you in the future!

 Here’s a recap of How to commission an artist in 5 easy steps: